rhysd/gocaml/README.md

 - [x] Garbage collection with [Boehm GC][]
 - [x] Debug information (DWARF) using LLVM's Debug Info builder

-## Difference from original MinCaml
+## Difference from Original MinCaml

 - MinCaml assumes external symbols' types are `int` when it can't be inferred.
 GoCaml does not have such an assumption.
   GoCaml assumes unknown return type of external functions as `()` (`void` in C), but in other cases, falls into compilation error.